oernster/tronxy-klipper-vzbot-guide/README.md

 It should beep twice when the firmware has been flashed; there will be nothing on the screen.

+Turn off printer.

+Remove SD card; you will no longer need it but keep it safe.

 # Klipper config / Mainsail setup on pi

 Copy this repo's klipper_config/printer.cfg file to your pi either using putty or scp (secure copy) and put it into the directory /home/<username which might be pi>/klipper_config/